 Why It Matters:

-- This is essential for troubleshooting complex systems with dependent services.
+- This is crucial for troubleshooting complex systems with dependent services.

-You’re investigating a security breach and need to analyze both system logs and authentication logs in real-time.
+Finally, you’re investigating a security breach and need to analyze both system logs and authentication logs in real time.

 tail -f /var/log/syslog /var/log/auth.log